davalott-dev/davalott-dev/README.md

 # Hi, I'm Dava! 👋

-I’m a **Computer Science student** with an Associate's in Cybersecurity and hands‑on experience in technical support.
+I’m a **Computer Science student** with an Associate's in Cybersecurity and hands-on experience in technical support.
 I build concrete solutions and focus on growing my skills in **cloud computing, Python, SQL, Linux, and automation**.

 ---